ASL Citizen: A Community-Sourced Dataset for Advancing Isolated Sign Language Recognition: Background and Related Work

 \subsection{Sign Language Dictionaries}

-Dictionaries are a meaningful application of ISLR to Deaf community members \cite{huenerfauth2009sign, workshop}: in addition to playing a cultural role in language documentation, they are valuable tools for language users and learners.
+Dictionaries are a meaningful application of ISLR to Deaf community members \cite{huenerfauth2009sign, workshop}; they play a cultural role in language documentation, and are valuable tools for language users and learners.
 However, creating effective sign lookup systems is difficult.
-English-to-ASL dictionaries (e.g. \cite{signsavvy}) accept written queries and so can leverage natural language processing (NLP) techniques for matching, but ASL-to-English dictionaries or ASL-to-ASL dictionaries cannot because there is no standard sign language writing system.
+English-to-ASL dictionaries (e.g. \cite{signsavvy}) accept written queries and so can leverage text-based matching methods, but ASL-to-English and ASL-to-ASL dictionaries cannot because no standard sign language writing system exists.

-To address these challenges, two main approaches are used: feature-based lookup and example-based lookup.
-In feature-based lookup, users specify various parameters of the sign they are seeking (e.g., the handshape used, the location on the body where the sign is made, the motion of the sign, etc.), and a list of top matching signs are returned \cite{braggdict}.
+To address these challenges, two main approaches are used in dictionaries: feature-based lookup and example-based lookup.
+In feature-based lookup, users specify parameters of the sign they seek (e.g., the handshape, the body location involved, the motion, etc.), and a list of top matching signs are returned \cite{braggdict}.
 While this simplifies the lookup problem, unlike English spelling, these features are not conventional and are not widely used or taught, so users may not be familiar with how to make use of them.
 Novice learners may especially have trouble noticing and remembering these parameters.

-In the case of example-based lookup, users demonstrate a sign by video, and a list of top matching signs are returned.
-While this may be more accessible for users, it is more challenging computationally, now requiring video-based processing to complete the lookup \cite{xudict}.
-Because this is significantly more challenging and largely unsolved, human-computer interaction (HCI) research has primarily focused on understanding potential dictionary use through wizard-of-oz methods and analysing metrics \cite{hassanhybrid, alonzo2019effect, hassan2021effect, hariharan2018evaluation}.
+In example-based lookup, users demonstrate a sign by video, and receive a list of top matching signs.
+While this may be more accessible for users, it is more challenging computationally, now requiring video processing to complete lookup \cite{xudict}.
+Because this is largely unsolved, human-computer interaction (HCI) research has primarily focused on understanding potential dictionary use through wizard-of-oz methods \cite{hassanhybrid, alonzo2019effect, hassan2021effect, hariharan2018evaluation}.
 Our work advances the state of ISLR for dictionary retrieval, potentially enabling functional example-based dictionaries to be created and studied.